PeterVuyk/simpledocs-app-cms/README.md

 Then set the environment variable `REACT_APP_USE_LOCAL_FUNCTIONS` to `true` in `.env.development`.

+Set the project that you want to use:

+    firebase use development | academie-voor-ambulancezorg

 Then start the emulator:

     firebase emulators:start --only functions -P development